LizDrumm/web-sprint-challenge-javascript-fundamentals/README.md

   -Explicit Binding- Uses .call/.bind/.apply. .Call/.apply immeditaley invoke the function and .bind returns a new function that can be returned later

   -New Binding is used in constructor functions.
-Whenever a constructor function is used  that has a 'new' leyword 'this' points to the new object that is created
+Whenever a constructor function is used  that has a 'new' keyword 'this' points to the new object that is created

 5. Why do we need super() in an extended class?